kylelaverty/docker-media-center/README.md

 #### Jellyfin

 Jellyfin is a media server that allows you to organize and stream your media files.
-You can access the web interface at `http://localhost:8096`.
 It will be used to stream media files to your devices.

 #### Qbittorrent

 Qbittorrent is a torrent client that supports downloading and seeding torrents.
-You can access the web interface at `http://localhost:8080`.

 #### Portainer

 Portainer is a web-based Docker management tool that allows you to manage your Docker containers, images, networks, and volumes.
-You can access the web interface at `http://localhost:9000`.
 It will be used to check in on the docker setup and see if everything is healthy.

 #### Dozzle

 Dozzle is a service that provides a real-time log viewer for Docker containers.
-You can access the web interface at `http://localhost:8081`.

 #### Watchtower